jdmry/azure-devops-board-parents/README.md

 # azure-devops-board-parents
 ![logo](icons/icon128.png)

-Fetch and display the parent of each item in Azure Devops Boards You can find it on the store here for easy install https://chrome.google.com/webstore/detail/parents-for-azure-devops/fbdbipdlfojffkpopckfpohmaiabglad
+Fetch and display the parent of each item and also the remainings in Azure Devops Boards.

+You can find it on the store here for easy install https://chrome.google.com/webstore/detail/parents-for-azure-devops/fbdbipdlfojffkpopckfpohmaiabglad

 ## Pre-requisites